mcronberg/mathify/README.md

 - GitHub Copilot for code generation
 - Visual Studio Code as the IDE
 - AI-driven conversation for architecture and design decisions

+> **Note**: Even this README file was generated entirely by GitHub Copilot and AI chat interactions, with zero human code writing.
+The only human input was requesting features and providing feedback.
+This represents a complete end-to-end AI-assisted development process, including documentation.

 > **Development Status**: This project is under active development and needs refactoring to improve code quality and maintainability.
 Consider it a proof of concept demonstrating AI-assisted development capabilities.